100 Stories

 1) Transportation:

-2. By bus: a round trip journey by bus will cost approximately ¥1,100- ¥1,300 depending on where exactly in Hiroshima city you are coming from.
+2. By bus: a round-trip journey by bus will cost approximately ¥1,100- ¥1,300 depending on where exactly in Hiroshima City you are coming from.

 3. By private charter plane: assuming you own a private jet, one would be able to reach the Outlets in roughly 30 seconds and all with the small price of ¥200,000.

-2) Entertainment: for entertainment you’ll want to bring at least ¥2,000 to be able to adequately enjoy either the movie theatre (which generally costs close to ¥2,000) or to try the various games and claw machines available in the arcade area.
+2) Entertainment: For entertainment you’ll want to bring at least ¥2,000 to be able to adequately enjoy either the movie theatre (which generally costs close to ¥2,000) or to try the various games and claw machines available in the arcade area.

-3) Food & Beverages: At least ¥ 2,000 to enjoy a decent meal. ¥1,000 may be sufficient at some places, but if you have a little extra to spend, I recommend ¥2,000.
+3) Food & Beverages: At least ¥2,000 to enjoy a decent meal. ¥1,000 may be sufficient at some places, but if you have a little extra to spend, I recommend ¥2,000.

 5) Conveniences: there are coin lockers for ¥100 that are available on site, so you need not worry about dragging your bag/luggage around all day at the Outlets.

-Moment of joy
+Moment of Joy

 A highlight of this trip was seeing my friends’ enjoyment as he crushed us during the racing games.
-I haven’t seen that level of excitement in anyone but a child’s face.
+I haven’t seen that level of excitement on anyone but a child’s face.
 I even captured the moment on camera to commemorate the occasion.

 Impressions